johnfedoruk/bangular/aio/content/guide/animations.md

 * `'3em'`
 * `'100%'`

-If you don't provide a unit when specifying dimension, Angular assumes the default of `px`:
+If you don't provide a unit when specifying dimension, Bangular assumes the default of `px`:

 * `50` is the same as saying `'50px'`